 Set Their Financial Foundation Early in Life

 Instead of saving all of our money for later in life, our goal will be to do everything we can to ensure they are set up for a successful life.
-For example, sending them to good schools as children and young adults, paying for their college, and providing money to start their lives.
+For example, sending them to good schools as children and young adults, paying for college, and providing money to start their lives.
 This may involve a down payment on a first home or seed money to start a business.
 It may also include helping with other life events such as a wedding.

 Other Considerations for Not Leaving an Inheritance